dlareau/puzzlehunt_server/docs/hunt_creation.rst

 "Resource link"
   The link to a publicly accessible ZIP file of the puzzle contents if the puzzle is an HTML puzzle.
 The ZIP file must contain a file named "index.html".
-  All links from the index file to other files in the ZIP file puzzle content should be relative as the base URL of the final contents is not guaranteed.
+  All links from the index file to other files in the ZIP file should be relative links, as the base URL of the final contents is not guaranteed.

 "Solution link"
   The link to a publicly accessible PDF of the puzzle solution.
-If this filed is filled in, the solutions for each puzzle will be available on the puzzle page after the hunt is over.
+If this field is filled in, the solutions for each puzzle will be available on the puzzle page after the hunt is over.